-What happens to your baby’s poop after starting solids
+What happens to baby poop after starting solids?

 Making the switch from milk to solids is a big adjustment for both you and your baby and it naturally comes with lots of changes.
-Most notably to their bowels and you may find they become constipated.
-So you’re probably wondering how often should your baby poop after starting solids?
+Most notably, this change in baby’s diet can affect their bowels and you may find they become constipated.
+So, you’re probably wondering how often should your baby poop after starting solids?

-Introducing new foods to your baby will naturally disrupt their digestion and you’ll notice some pretty obvious changes when they start eating real food – what goes in must come out!
+Introducing new foods will naturally disrupt your baby’s digestive system and you’ll notice some pretty obvious changes when they start eating real food – what goes in must come out!
 Or in some cases, doesn’t.

-As with anything, all babies are different and some will transition smoothly, with little disruptions, whereas others will find the change a little more difficult.
+As with anything, all babies are different and some will transition smoothly to starting solids, with few disruptions, whereas others will find the change a little more difficult.
 So here’s everything you need to know about your baby’s bowel movements once they start solids.

 How often should baby poop after starting solids?

-How does their stool change when they start solids?
+How does their poop change when they start solid foods?

 When your baby is first born they will pass meconium, a thick, black, tar-like stool and then this will change to be a soft, mustard-yellow or light brown stool which is a paste-like consistency (varying depending on whether they are breastfed or formula-fed.)

-Then once you introduce food into their diet this will change on a number of ways:
+Then once you introduce solids into their diet this will change in a number of ways:

 The frequency

 This will vary depending on your baby, they may start pooping less or more frequently.
 A pattern should start to form, so just see what is normal for your baby and use that as a guide.
-Constipation is very common when babies start solids.
+Constipation is very normal and common when babies start eating solid food.

 The smell

-Yep sorry to say this will not be pleasant, and it will start to smell like adult poop.
+Yep, sorry to say that the smell of your baby’s poo will not be pleasant, and it will start to smell like adult poop.

 The colour